-The Lyme Regis Film Society was formed in 1988 in response to a demand from local film-goers who wanted to see up-to-date films that were not necessarily 'mainstream', or in other words, were not likely to have a screening at the Regent Cinema.
+The Lyme Regis Film Society was formed in 1988 in response to a demand from local film-goers who wanted to see up-to-date films that were not necessarily 'mainstream', or in other words, were not likely to have a screening at the historic Regent Cinema.

-It was clear from the response to the very first season that there was indeed a following for such films and the Society has now shown over 350 films during the last 25+ years - 2013 being our “silver” anniversary.
-Membership has risen from about 80 people in the first season to around 300 in recent years, limited by the capacity of the Regent Cinema.
-For the immediate future we have been forced to restrict numbers, to cope with a temporary move to the smaller Marine Theatre, whilst the Regent is being rebuilt - but we hope to return to "full size" in a year or two. |
+It was clear from the response to the very first season that there was indeed a following for such films and the Society has now shown around 500 films during the last 35+ years - 2013 being our “silver” anniversary.
+Membership has risen from about 80 people in the first season to around 250 in recent years.
+Following the catastrophic fire which destroyed the Regent in 2016, we moved to the smaller Marine Theatre, and for the 2024-25 season we are looking forward to an even more cinematic experience, as the Theatre has now installed a new and up to date digital projection system. |

 The Regent Cinema before the 2016 fire.